 Our first pineapple wine – Maui Blanc – debuted in 1977, and the public response was so positive that our winemakers continued to explore the vision of producing wine from this beloved Maui fruit.
 Dimitri Tchelistcheff, a world-class winemaker and renowned international consultant in the fields of enology and viticulture, was brought in to fine tune the pineapple wine program.
 Maui Blanc remains our bestselling wine to this day.

 A huge storm hit Maui in 1980 wiping out what was supposed to be the first harvest in 1980.
 Subsequently, the first harvest of Carnelian grapes came in 1981.
 In early September 1981, 22 tons of Carnelian were picked.
-Tchelistcheff had advised the partners to bypass their original goal of a premium red wine and instead to produce a sparkling wine.
-The entire harvest was used for the Erdman-Tedeschi Maui Brut Blanc de Noir Champagne that was released in 1984.
+Tchelistcheff had advised the partners to bypass their original goal of a red wine and instead to produce a sparkling wine.
+The entire harvest was used for the Maui Brut Blanc de Noir Sparkling that was released in 1984.
 Grapes were weighed at the ranch cattle station, where they continued to be weighed for many years.

 From 1981 to 1984, the harvested grape tonnage was solely used to produce Traditional Methode sparkling wine, Maui Brut Blanc de Noir.
 Years of labor and development went into producing this exclusive sparkling grape wine, made from grapes grown in one of the most unique vineyards of the world, here on Maui’s largest volcano.